POMATOpl/cpp-docs.pl-pl/docs/mfc/reference/cdocksite-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Odwołanie tylko do odczytu do listy okienek aktualnie zadokowanych na pasku dokowania.
+Odwołanie tylko do odczytu do listy okienek, które są obecnie zadokowane na pasku dokowania.

-## <a name="cdocksiteisaccessibilitycompatible"></a><a name="isaccessibilitycompatible"></a>CDockSite::IsAccesCompatible
+## <a name="cdocksiteisaccessibilitycompatible"></a><a name="isaccessibilitycompatible"></a> CDockSite::IsAccessibilityCompatible

 ```
 virtual BOOL IsAccessibilityCompatible();